RalphIlagan/IlaganRalphLorenz-B-OOP-FInalProject/README.md

 The CommunitySupportSystem class abstracts the logic for managing requests and offers, exposing high-level methods like addRequest(), addOffer(), and resetAll().

-Users interact with the CommunitySupportApp GUI without needing to understand the backend logic.

 # GETTING STARTED